forcedotcom/commerce-extensibility/README.md

 Another example (see [SplitShipmentCallsSuper.cls](commerce/domain/shipping/splitshipment/SplitShipmentCallsSuper.cls)) calls the default implementation.

 Also, there is a unit test (see [SplitShipmentUnitTest.cls](commerce/domain/shipping/splitshipment/SplitShipmentUnitTest.cls)) that follows this approach for [Mocking the Base Apex Class in Tests](https://developer.salesforce.com/docs/commerce/salesforce-commerce/guide/mock-the-base-apex-class.html).

+## Domain Extensions for Buyer Group

+### Buyer Group Extensibility Service

+The sample code for Buyer Group Extensibility Service includes the following :
+- An Apex class (in `BuyerGroupEvaluationServiceSample.apxc`) that uses active postal codes to retrieve buyer groups for logged in and guest users.
+- An Org Platform Cache (in `BuyerGroup.cachePartition`) to support low latency in buyer group retrieval.
+- Supported Custom objects for storing and associating buyer groups to users via postal codes.(in `PostalCode__c`, `Active_PostalCode__c` and `Postal_Code_Buyer_Group__c`)

 ## Deployment